Skip to content

 How SPED teachers, paras, and behavior specialists can track progress on multiple students without missing data or losing focus.

 You’re running a small reading group with four students.
 One raises their hand appropriately.
-Another blurts out.
-A third stays on task.
+Another calls out.
+A third stays engaged with the lesson.
 The fourth needs redirection.
 In the time it takes to record one data point, you’ve missed three others.

 This is daily reality for SPED teachers, paraprofessionals, and behavior specialists.
 Resource rooms, inclusion classrooms, small group instruction - these settings require tracking multiple students with different IEP goals simultaneously.